Learn how to keep your Flash drive safe from virus

 Three basic rules

-The most important rule for flash drive security -- or for the security of any portable storage media -- is also the simplest to state:
+The most important rule for flash drive security -- or for the security of any portable storage media -- is also the simplest to state:- Minimize the amount of sensitive information you keep on it.
+The ideal amount is zero.

 Passwords and fingerprints